Mpumelelo-M/Portfolio/README.md

 # Mpumelelo Madisha
 **Welcome to My Portfolio Repository!**

-This repository showcases my software and UI/UX development journey and projects.
+This repository showcases my software development, UI/UX development and data analytics journey and projects.
 Currently, I am working on a React-based portfolio website to highlight my skills, experiences, and accomplishments.
 Stay tuned for updates as I continue to enhance and expand this portfolio!

 ## UI/UX Design